Signal integrity or SI is a measure of the quality

 from parallel busses to serializer/deserializer (SERDES)

 links called "lanes."
-Such serial links
+Such serial links eliminate

 At